venu-shastri/ooad-uml-knowledge/logical-view.md

 >- Vertical and horizontal divisions The application can be vertically divided into significant functional areas (i.e., order capture subsystems, order processing subsystems).
 >Or, it can be horizontally divided into a layered architecture distributing responsibilities among these layers (i.e., presentation layers, services layers, business logic layers, and data access layers).

->Representation of structural elements as classes or objects and their relationships.
+>- Representation of structural elements as classes or objects and their relationships.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzQwODA4MzI5XX0=
+eyJoaXN0b3J5IjpbLTU3OTM1MTQ2XX0=
 -->